Roxalis/roxalis.github.io/_posts/2017-06-11-the-precision-game.md

 From the core; an open crypt.
 Her eyes' tears grow a sea.

-Venus Boy, a pleasure trigger!
+Oh Mars, a pleasure trigger!
 With him true love will beg to be
 On her, with him, for her;
 On him, with her, for him.